© Karen TenEyck, 2019

 After moving to New York in 1992, she designed over 65 sets for many of the nation's top regional theatres and opera companies including Manhattan Theatre Club, Cincinnati Playhouse in the Park, Denver Center Theatre, Austin Lyric Opera, Alabama Shakespeare Festival and South Coast Rep. She received an American Theatre Wing award for her 3D projection designs for Mabou Mines' "Epidog" and has received two Drama Logue awards in Southern California.
 Her production design for Los Angeles Opera's "On Gold Mountain", based on novelist Lisa See's family biography, was in an exhibit at the Autry Museum in Los Angeles and the Smithsonian Institution in Washington DC.

 It was her work with Los Angeles Opera that convinced her to move to LA in 2000.
-Since then she has designed graphics for over 40 movies including "Water for Elephants", "Zodiac", "Alice Through the Looking Glass", Paul Thomas Anderson's "The Master", "Trumbo", "Get on Up" and the upcoming "Ad Astra" (Into Space).
+Since then she has designed graphics for over 50 movies including "Water for Elephants", "Zodiac", "Alice Through the Looking Glass", Paul Thomas Anderson's "The Master", "Trumbo", "Get on Up", "Ad Astra", "Ma Rainey's Black Bottom" and Disney's new animated "Pinocchio".

 She has been a member of two Oscar-winning design teams -- Martin Scorsese's "The Aviator" and Steven Spielberg's "Lincoln".
 She also worked on the Emmy-winning design team of Steven Soderbergh's "Behind the Candelabra" for HBO.